Reportr/dashboard/README.md

-# Reportr : Your life personal dashboard.
+# Reportr : Your life's personal dashboard.

 Reportr is a complete application whick works like a dashboard for tracking your events in your life.
 With a simple interface, it can track and show your online activity (with trackers like Fcaebook, Twitter, GitHub, ...) or your real-life activity (with hardware trackers or applications like Runkeeper).